Crédito FIEM y Crédito Mixto

-- Bankia will act of bank payer of these funds being in constant interactuación with ICO during the fee-paying process of the Funds FIEM.
+- Bankia will practice of bank payer of these funds being in constant interactuación with ICO during the fee-paying process of the Funds FIEM.

-The Mixed Credit is the conjunction of a Buyer Credit and a FIEM Credit within the same structure that allows up to 100% of the export contract to be financed.
+The Mixed Credit is the conjunction of a Buyer Credit and a Credit FIEM within self structure that it allows reaching financing for until 100% of the export contract.

 - You will receive payment on demand of the execution of the export contract once Bankia, as the payer bank, has certified the correct fulfillment of said contract according to the documentation presented to us.

 - Repayment and interest rate long terms very advantageous.